pratyushasharma/laser/README.md

 # Layer Selective Rank Reduction

-This repository contains code for the paper _"The Truth is in There: Improving Reasoning in Language Models with Layer-Selective Rank Reduction,"_ by Pratyusha Sharma, Jordan T. Ash and Dipendra Misra [arXiv 2023](https://arxiv.org/pdf/2312.13558.pdf).
+This repository contains code for the paper _"The Truth is in There: Improving Reasoning in Language Models with Layer-Selective Rank Reduction,"_ by Pratyusha Sharma, Jordan T. Ash and Dipendra Misra [ICLR 2024](https://arxiv.org/pdf/2312.13558.pdf).

 **Website:** [https://pratyushasharma.github.io/laser/](https://pratyushasharma.github.io/laser)